Archimedean polytopes

 Thus, any highly symmetric figure - like all regular polytopes - can be buit from reflections in a particular set of mirrors: a kaleidoscope.
 For symmetric polyhedra, these mirrors are the edges of a spherical Schwarz triangle (which can tile of a spherical surface), which are the fundamental domain of a 3-D point symmetry group.

-In Fig. 1, we meet several types of Whythoff construction.
-The regular polyhedra and their rectifications (the latter are shown in the first column on the left in Fig. 1) share the same type of Wythoff construction: Their vertices are reflections of one of the three vertices of the Schwarz triangle.
-This means that for each pair of dual polychora (i.e., for each type of symmetry) there is only one rectified form.
-A consequence of this type of Wythoff construction is that all rectifications are isotoxal, i.e., all edges are identical, as for their regular counterparts.
+In Fig. A.1, we meet several types of Wythoff construction.
+The regular polyhedra and their rectifications (the latter are shown in the first column on the left in Fig. A.1) share the same type of Wythoff construction: Their vertices are reflections of one of the three vertices of the Schwarz triangle.
+This means that for each pair of dual regular polyhedra (i.e., for each type of symmetry) there is only one rectified form.
+A consequence of this type of Wythoff construction is that all regular polyhedra and rectifications are isotoxal, i.e., all edges are identical.

 The difference regarding the rectification is that the vertex being reflected is at the right angle of the Schwarz triangle, thus at the intersection of two perpendicular mirrors.
 Thus, any edge touching that vertex is reflected by those mirrors, generating a rectangular vertex figure.
 This implies that all edges, apart from being identical, separate two types of faces.
 Furthermore, as we've seen already in the polyhedron page, the central symmetry of these vertex figures implies that these polyhedra have equatorial Polygons.